PetrCala/alcohol-tracker/README.md

     sdk.dir = /Users/USERNAME/Library/Android/sdk
     ```

     where you replace `USERNAME` with your username.
+On windows, adjust the path to point to your Android SDK folder.
 - Make sure to add this path to the `ANDROID_HOME` by running
     ```bash
     export ANDROID_HOME = /Users/USERNAME/Library/Android/sdk
     ```

+    If this variable is not set, you might be running into the **Error: Command failed with EN0ENT** bug upon trying to connect to an emulator.

+- Build the `.APK` file using `npm run build:android` (calls `fastlane android build`).
+To bundle the build for Google Play release, run `fastlane android beta`.

 - Running `npm run build:android` may fail with insufficient permissions to open the *gradlew* file.
 In that case, run